-American Bar Endowment (ABE) was created by the ABA in 1942 and in the last 70 years has made grants of more than $271 million to help support the good works of the legal profession.
+American Bar Endowment (ABE) was created by the ABA in 1942 and in the last 70 years has made grants of more than $277 million to help support law-related public service, educational, and research projects of interest and importance to the public and the profession.
 When ABA members make contributions to ABE, they meet their professional obligation to improve the quality of justice in this country.
 Members may help ABE make a difference in three ways:

 All ABE-sponsored insurance plans are designed to generate dividends, although dividends are not guaranteed.
 Each year, ABA members may choose to donate those dividends to ABE or to request that their percent of any available dividends be returned to them.
 We ask that our insureds donate their share of any available dividends to ABE to help continue the good works of the legal profession.
 Those that choose to do so are eligible for a charitable tax deduction.
 Apply for the